FREE eBOOKS OVERVIEW

 A free, open-access organic chemistry textbook in which the main focus is on relevance to biology and medicine.
 This is a PDF version of a wiki project called Chemwiki at the University of California, Davis.
 There are also supplementary materials, such as PowerPoint slides and a solutions manual available for this textbook at the Chemwiki website.

-PEOPLE WITH A PLAN by Bryn Devaney
+PEOPLE WITHOUT A PLAN by Bryn Devaney

 At this time in history, it is essential that we humans alter our modern lifestyles to achieve sustainable development.
 People Without A Plan looks at a broad range of environmental issues and their problems, causes, and potential solutions.
 Readers can view this book online or print it in hard-copy form.